easterapps/vscode-script-runner/README.md

 ## What is Script Runner

-Create and customize commands to execute command line scripts by filling a configured form.
+Run command line scripts (with parameters) directly from #VSCode with a configured form.
+Create and customize your own commands to simplify your way of working.